intro-to-data-science-22-workshop/18-pipelines-with-targets-lee-metz/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**María José Lee** prepared the presentation slides, recording & custom-functions.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Fabian Metz** prepared the practice material and co-created the slides.